-Those closer to their retirement or getting ready for a major purchase should be in that risk category.
+Those closer to retirement or getting ready for a major purchase should be in that risk category.
 The rest should take as much risk as possible with their funds.

 How to Take More Risks?

 Are you looking for investment mistakes to avoid?
-For those who don’t have the time or will to conduct any investment research, mutual funds offered by financial institutions are the way to go.
+For those who don’t have the time or will to conduct investment research, mutual funds offered by financial institutions are the way to go.

 We offer courses to help you deepen your understanding.
 There is also a multitude of information and tools online.
 Use them.